eser/stack/fp/README.md

 ### decorate(functionToDecorate, decoratorFn)

-enhances or alters the behavior of a function using a decorator function (`decoratorFn`).
+enhances or alters a function's behavior using a decorator function (`decoratorFn`).

 ```js